 You can do so much with pumpkins: pumpkin pie, pumpkin bread, pumpkin spice latte - there’s so many great pumpkin recipes available (remember: the pumpkin seeds can be used for cooking as well).
 As well as eating and drinking your pumpkins, you may wish to use them for decorative purposes.

-Pumpkins can be carved to make beautiful table centrepieces, porch Halloween displays and spooky stairways.
-Get inspired – whether you are looking for inspirational carving designs or creating amazing decorations without carving.
+Of course, Pumpkins can also be carved to make beautiful table centrepieces, porch Halloween displays and spooky stairways!